Sondreab/TTK4135-Optimization-and-control/README.md

-## TTK4135 - Optimization and regulation
+## TTK4135 - Optimization and control
 Lab-assignment in the course TTK4135 of spring 2018 at NTNU

 Work performed by Sondre Aleksander Bergum and Martin Madsen